 This course explores the factors that determine how habitable planets form and evolve.
 We will discuss a range of topics, from the formation of planets around stars and the delivery of water, to the formation of atmospheres, climate dynamics, and the conditions that allow for the development of life and the evolution of complex life.
 Students will be responsible for periodically preparing presentations based on papers in peer-reviewed journals and leading the discussion.

-Instructor(s): Edwin Kite Terms Offered: Winter
+Instructor(s): E. Kite Terms Offered: Winter

 Equivalent Course(s): GEOS 32060, ASTR 22060, ASTR 32060